sonupanchal0606/smart-contract-1.2/README.md

 4)in metamask confirm the transaction . note : i had used rinkiby testnetwork 5)open VS code and create index.html file
 6)copy paste the index file .
-Note : use your own blockchain address and abi to interact 7)start the http-server in the terminal
-8)copy the local host url and paste it in the browser 9)interact with your web application end
+Note : use your own blockchain address and abi to interact 7)start the http-server in the terminal by http-server 8)copy the local host url and paste it in the browser 9)interact with your web application end